machinetranslate/machinetranslate.org/contributing/style.md

 ---
+title: Style
-description: How to edit and contribute to Machine Translate
+description: The Machine Translate style guide
 ---

-# Style

 Machine Translate was founded as an open guide for people who want to use machine translation in their work, products or services.
 They are diverse and busy, so the content should be high-level and understandable.